pranavbajoria93/Udacity-CppND-Capstone-Snake-Game/README.md

 When the game is run, it first uses the metadata to display information about the platform the game is being run on.

 Then the player gets to choose difficult by setting the starting speed of the snake.
 Once the valid entry is registered, the game window is displayed and the user can play the game using arrow keys as input.
+The game ends if the snake dies and the players score is displayed along with the high score.

 ## Dependencies for Running Locally
 * cmake >= 3.7